pocco81/true-zen.nvim/README.md

 ## Ataraxis
+- `ideal_writing_area_width`: (Integer) sets an ideal width for the writing area.
+Setting it to `0` disables it, any number greater than `0` does the opposite, which will then ignore the `just_do_it_for_me`, the `left_padding`, and the `right_padding` settings for obvious reasons.
+For example: if you set it to `20` you will always get a writing area or `20` and both the `left` and the `right` hand side paddings will be set automatically.
+This feature is useful for people with various monitors with different sizes.
 - `just_do_it_for_me`: (Boolean) if set to true, will ignore `left_padding` and `right_padding` and will set them for you.
 - `left_padding`: (Integer) sets padding for the left.
 - `right_padding`: (Integer) sets padding for the right.